openstack/nova/HACKING.rst

 - [N360] Yield must always be followed by a space when yielding a value.
 - [N361] Check for usage of deprecated assertRegexpMatches and assertNotRegexpMatches
+- [N362] Imports for privsep modules should be specific.
+Use "import nova.privsep.path", not "from nova.privsep import path".
+This ensures callers know that the method they're calling is using priviledge escalation.

 Creating Unit Tests
 -------------------